csaben/Hydrax/README.md

 3. `pip install -e .`

 # Examples
 Let's imagine you have 784 datapoints.
-To then train 784 models with each model getting from model 1 to model 784, each getting it's model number worth of datapoints, we would do as follows:
+To then train 784 models from model 1 to model 784, each getting it's model number worth of datapoints (sliced from 0:model_number), we would do as follows:

 ```python
 from hyrax import get_trained_models